-Chimpanzees Pan troglodytes
+Chimpanzees, Pan troglodytes

-L’Hoest’s Mountain Monkey Cercopithecus lhoesti
+L’Hoest’s Mountain Monkey, Cercopithecus lhoesti

-Owl-faced Monkey Cercopithecus hamlyni
+Owl-Faced Monkey, Cercopithecus hamlyni

-Angolan Colobus Monkeys Colobus angolensis ruwenzori
+Angolan Colobus Monkeys, Colobus angolensis ruwenzori

-Mona Monkey Cercopithecus mona
+Mona Monkey, Cercopithecus mona

+This unique looking monkey has a long black tail, white rump and a brown back.
+They have exceptionally furry faces and carry their food in large cheek pouches.
+They eat primarily fruit but will occasionally eat leaves and insects.
 Although often found in groups with other Monas, individuals can sometimes be seen associating with groups of colobus, blue monkeys, or mangabeys.

-Blue Monkey Cercopithecus mitis doggetti
+Blue Monkey, Cercopithecus mitis doggetti